punch-mission/punch-mission/development.md

 PUNCH creates its science processing code primarily in Python.
 We recommend following Python best practices.
 These can be found in various documents; a good starting point is [the SunPy Developer's Guide](https://docs.sunpy.org/en/latest/dev_guide/index.html).
+You may find [Python Like You Mean It](https://www.pythonlikeyoumeanit.com/index.html) to be helpful if you're newer to Python.

 ## General tips